 SNMG1 and SNMG2 function according to the operational needs of the Alliance, therefore helping to maintain optimal flexibility.
 Their composition varies and they are usually composed of between two and six ships from as many NATO member countries.

 SNMG1 and SNMG2 fall under the authority of Allied Maritime Command (MARCOM), Northwood, United Kingdom, following MARCOM’s December 2012 inauguration as the operational hub for all Alliance maritime operations.
 MARCOM also has two subordinate commands – Submarine Command (COMSUBNATO) and Maritime Air Command (COMMARAIR) – as well as the NATO Shipping Centre, which plays an important role in countering piracy.

 The Standing NATO Mine Countermeasures Groups SNMCMG1 and SNMCMG2 are multinational forces that primarily engage in search and explosive ordnance disposal operations.
 SNMCMG2 also conducts historical ordnance disposal operations to minimise the threat from mines dating back to the Second World War.

-Both SNMCMG groups are key assets in the NATO Response Force (NRF) and are able to fulfill a wide range of roles from humanitarian tasks to operations.
+Both SNMCMG groups are key assets in the NATO Response Force (NRF) and are able to fulfil a wide range of roles from humanitarian tasks to operations.
 They can deploy at short notice and are often the first assets to enter an operational theatre.